BerWang/web/resources/01_prof_dev/ESP8266_arduino.md

 Next you need to set the COM port and baud rate.

+To find out the COM port that the arduino is plugged into, you can unplug the arduino, check the port which are active via Tools --> Port in Arduino IDE.
+Then plug the board in again and you should see an additional COM port listed and select it.

+You may need to modify the reset method in Arduino IDE to "nodemcu".
+You can do this by selecting Tools --> Reset Method --> nodemcu.

 To find out which COM port you have connected your NodeMCU development board to, you can use Device Manager or a Serial Watcher [Apps Anywhere](https://appsanywhere.coventry.ac.uk/) program.

 For programming you will need to select the COM port and Baud Rate 115200 Upload Speed.